-Essentially, terrace houses can only be built within mixed-landed housing areas, whilst semi-detached houses can be built in both semi-detached and mixed-landed housing zones.
+Essentially, terrace houses can only be built within mixed-landed housing areas, while semi-detached houses can be built in both semi-detached and mixed-landed housing zones.
 Meanwhile, you can build a bungalow in all areas.

-Not inclusive of Sentosa Cove landed properties, foreigners (including Singapore permanent residents (PRs)) cannot buy landed properties in Singapore as they are reserved for Singaporeans.
+Not inclusive of Sentosa Cove landed properties, foreigners and most SPRs cannot buy landed properties in Singapore as they are reserved for Singaporeans.

-However, landed properties are not completely off-bounds for foreigners.
+However, landed properties are not completely off-bounds for SPRs.
 They can seek approval from the Singapore Land Authority (SLA) under the Residential Property Act.
-The have to meet two conditions and based on a case-by-case basis:
+They have to meet two conditions and based on a case-by-case basis:

-- You must be a PR of Singapore for at least five years; and
+- You must be an SPR for at least five years; and

 For more property news, content and resources, check out PropertyGuru’s guides section.